GerHobbelt/quickjs/README.md

 a fork of QuickJS, ported to Code::Blocks plus some changes:
 - Removed default std file IO
 - No Multithreading
-- added LibUV and Timer function and File read/write are implimented
+- LibUV Timer function and File read/write are implimented
 - No Console interepter
 - JS Compiler and Interepter are mixed into 'main.c'
 - Changes in file structure
-- no implicite string/object to number conversion
+- No implicite string/object to number conversion
 - LibUV UDP implimentation

 ###### still is under maintance and more features will be added soon